pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 and then bounces a blue Pong Puck around for a short while

 I feel like this experiment pretty much works now?
+You can try a 'breakout' Puck instead, when you want to damage your Drawing

 1